8 Common Renovation mistakes…and how to avoid them

 Painting is a classic finishing trade and provides the final polish to your home.
 When this is done poorly it can ruin a fantastic renovation project.
 The risks for DIY painting include leaving unsightly brush-marks, paint drips and messy edges or taking forever to actually finish.

 Solution: be honest about your own abilities and time.
 If you think you might be caught short in both areas, consider outsourcing to a painting professional.

 Saving a few dollars in the short term is not always wise in the long term.
-We recommend investing in the best quality fixtures that you can afford in high-use areas such your kitchen and bathroom.
+We recommend investing in the best quality fixtures that you can afford in high-use areas such as your kitchen and bathroom.

-Solution: consider the life-time cost of the fixture, not just the initial purchase price.
+Solution: Consider the life-time cost of the fixture, not just the initial purchase price.
 If a cheap choice now means replacement in the short-term, it is probably not the best choice.

-Tiles can be expensive and finding a tile that you like which is on sale can save you big bucks.
+Tiles can be expensive and finding a tile that you like that is on sale can save you big bucks.
 But, there are some ‘gotchas’ that you need to look out for before you jump in.

 Solution: Ask the Supplier two questions (1) Are the remaining tiles all from the same batch?
 Tiles from different batches can have vast colour variations which can ruin your final look.
 (2) Are there enough tiles remaining in stock for future repairs and wastage?
 Tiles on sale could be end of line stock.
 Don’t get caught short.